Percé Rock: Geography

 Percé Rock is part of the range of cliffs, bays and hills on the southwest side of the Gulf of Saint Lawrence, which are formed of reddish-gold limestone and shale.
 It is linked to mainland (at Rue du Mont Joli) by a sandbar at low tide.
 The Bay of Perce is situated between this rock and the High Head.
-There is a reef to the SW of Percé Rock, about 0.5 mi away from the shore.
+There is a reef to the southwest of Percé Rock, about 0.5 mi away from the shore.
 The town of Percé is located on the shores of the bay.
 Its main industry is fishing.
 Percé reef is about 0.5 mi from the centre of the town where small vessels can be moored.
 Midway across the rock is a shoal that stretches over a length of 0.25 mi.

 The rock formation has about 150 fossil species.
 In Bonaventure Island where the park is situated, conglomerates from the Carboniferous period of more than 310 million years are recorded.

 Next to the rock is Bonaventure Island, and together they form Parc national de l'Île-Bonaventure-et-du-Rocher-Percé (Bonaventure Island and Percé Rock National Park), founded in 1985, which covers an area of about 5.8 km2.
 The tip of the Gaspé Peninsula has five geological formations, and Percé Rock is the only one located within the park.
 The park extends over a 2 km stretch of the coastline, and exhibits a wide variety of flora and fauna.
 It is a migratory bird sanctuary for the northern gannet, and has over 110,000 nesting birds, the second largest in the world.
-(The Municipal website of Percé mentions that the population of northern gannets is 121,000, which exceeds the figures mentioned for the archipelago of St Kilda in Scotland)- Other birds found on the island include puffins, razorbills, black guillemot and kittiwakes, as well as over 200 other species.
+(The Municipal website of Percé mentions that the population of northern gannets is 121,000, which exceeds the figures mentioned for the archipelago of St Kilda in Scotland.)
+Other birds found on the island include puffins, razorbills, black guillemot and kittiwakes, as well as over 200 other species.
 From May to December, some species of blue whale, humpback whale, minke whale or fin whale can be seen along the coast near Percé, Bonaventure Island and Forillon National Park.